This site provides information and helpful ideas about bullying. We welcome your feedback and suggestions for the site.

 If you're outside Australia, Child Helpline International is a global portal for all child helplines around the world.
 Click on the 'Where We Work' tab, select your continent or country on the world map, and a list of relevant child helplines will display.

-Professionals and commercial organisations sharing resources – Individuals and organisations are welcome to share information about their anti-bullying related resources and products with Bullying.
-No Way!
+Professionals and commercial organisations sharing resources: individuals and organisations are welcome to share information about their anti-bullying related resources and products with us.

 Bullying.
 No Way!